zendesk/log4shell-tester/README.md

 hostname or IP address of the testing instance itself.
 The HTTP and LDAP ports are fairly self-explanatory.
 The Redis URL is optional, and defaults to `redis://localhost:6379`.

+## Docker Compose

+All services needed can be brought up with `docker-compose up -d` which will build the image and setup the Redis server.

+The currently configured ports are 8080 for HTTP and 8636 for the LDAP server.

+### Testing

+To test the LDAP queries run `ldapsearch -x -b "<unique ID>" -H ldap://localhost:8636/`

+You will need to refresh the page to see the connections.